chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/grid/README.md

         groupField: 'department'
     });

 For more on grouping in {@link Ext.data.Store Store}s please refer to the [Data guide](#/guide/data).
-Next we configure a grid with a grouping {@link Ext.grid.feature.Feature Feature} that will handle displaying the rows in groups:
+Next we configure a grid with a {@link Ext.grid.feature.Feature Grouping Feature} that will handle displaying the rows in groups:

     Ext.create('Ext.grid.Panel', {